1930: What Was Cannabis up to BEFORE Reefer Madness?

 Urinary Tract Infections (UTIs) Before Antibiotics

-Women’s Issues Erased By Cannabis
+Women’s Issues in the 1930s Erased by Cannabis

 Sedative and Antispasmodic Properties of Cannabis